ScottsSecondAct/ScottsSecondAct.github.io/about.md

 permalink: /about/
 ---

-I'm a computer and software engineer who has always dreamed of teaching.
-After a career in industry, I've transitioned to teaching.
+I'm a computer and software engineer who has always dreamed of teaching and research.
+After a career in industry, I've transitioned to teaching and research.
 I could not be happier.

 ### More Information